 How Do I Know if There is Hidden Fragrance in My Products?

 Under the Fair Packaging and Labeling Act (FPLA), the U.S. Food and Drug Administration (FDA) requires that all cosmetics have an “ingredient declaration.”
 This is a list of all the ingredients in the product.
 This law was enacted to ensure customer safety and allow consumers to make informed decisions.
-However, under the same law, it also states that if chemical components of a fragrance are considered a “trade secret,” they do not need to be disclosed to the public.
+However, under the same law, it also states that if the chemical components of a fragrance are considered a “trade secret,” they do not need to be disclosed to the public.
 This means that cosmetic companies do not need to directly label every ingredient used within that product, and instead hide hundreds of chemicals under the word “fragrance.”

-While the FDA regulates the chemicals that make up a fragrance, they do not have authority to regulate the labeling of a product.
+While the FDA regulates the chemicals that make up a fragrance, they do not have the authority to regulate the labeling of a product.
 It is the responsibility of the manufacturer to label the product appropriately.
 This means that products containing fragrance can have words in them rather than “fragrance” labels.
 It is important to read the back of labels, and be cautious when you see the words ‘fragrance,’ ‘flavor,’ ‘parfum,’ ‘perfume,’ ‘essential oil blend,’ or ‘aroma’.